shrutikochhar/shrutikochhar.github.io/_pages/cv.md

 {% include base_path %}

-I am a machine learning engineer at <a href="https://www.gandeeva.com/"><u>Gandeeva Therapeutics</u></a> where I use machine learning to understand and design biomolecules.
+I am a machine learning engineer using machine learning/deep learning to understand and design biomolecules.

 Education
 ======